unepwcmc/NRT/server/docs/Tests.md

 stubs) or that the database has been altered.
 HTML outputs can be tested, but that's typically outside of the scope of the integration tests.
 Similarly, more than one route should not be under test.
 These tests are fast, and expected to finish inside 500ms (although the timeout remains 2000ms).
-Because of their speed, these are run alongside units and will be run continuously in the TDD red-green-refactor cycle.
 Run these tests with:

 `npm run-script test-integration`